-These improvements will help visitors more easily explore and learn about the wider landscape and heritage of Pendle Hill, whether they be walkers, cyclists, horse riders or wheelchair users.
+These improvements aimed to help visitors more easily explore and learn about the wider landscape and heritage of Pendle Hill, whether they be walkers, cyclists, horse riders or wheelchair users.

 The project has created and improved the following key routes and will soon be shown on a map here.

 Downham to Chatburn concessionary bridleway, a new multi-user route providing safe, off-road access between the villages and into the wider Pendle Hill Landscape

 Churn Clough Tramper and easy access trail enables access to the countryside from the village of Sabden using a safe circular route with gates rather than stiles.
 A community Tramper is based beside St Nicholas church and is freely available to hire.

 Heys Lane, the historic high level lane linking Roughlee and Barley, was improved and re-surfaced to enable year-round use by horse riders, cyclists and walkers and to complete a circular route between the two villages.

 A stretch of Coal Pit Lane on the Pennine Bridleway near Gisburn was restored and improved to reduce future water damage and flooding.
 Another multi-user route providing access to the wilder side of Pendle.

 A length of the track across the top of Pendle on Mearley Moor was improved as part of the peatland restoration works, including new gates to replace a broken stile and field gate.

 In the time since the pandemic, when visitor numbers visibly increased, we have also carried out numerous small scale improvements to paths around and on Pendle – replacing ladder stiles with gates, and draining, improving and resurfacing boggy or dangerous stretches.